fg24davies/CV/README.md

 # Skills

+4 STAR Paragraphs Tied to Criteria

+SKILL

+Work
+-Describe the situation and task/challenge.
+-Describe what you did/ how used this skill.
+-Describe the result/what happened.

+Makers - this skill was key in my experience at Makers -Describe the TECH situation and task/challenge.
+-Describe what you did/ how used this skill.
+-Describe the result/ what happened.

 ### Problem-Solver
+I am an analytical thinker
 Busy restaurants have a number of unforeseen problems that arise.
 As manager, I felt confident in finding logical solutions calmly.
 In programming, I found problem-solving to be a key skill for debugging and being able to think rationally when something is not working. - Asking questions is a very important skill in development for ensuring the solution solves the problem presented.
 I have learnt this skill from my teaching experience; liaising with the parent and the child to really understand what the student needs so I could plan my lessons accordingly.
 This led to successful results, students getting into top UK schools and achieving high exam results.
  - I have always been an analytical thinker; in my degree I would analyse data and provide formal reports of the results.  for my dissertation created a model and spent time analysing the results in order to discern patterns between two sets of data.
 At Makers, I continued to use this skill